 - We recommend using SUS-FILLER tape to glaze the interior stained glass.
 SUS-FILLER is a single sided self adhesive open cell foam tape.
 It is used instead of caulking or glazing tape and allows the air space between the glasses to breathe yet will filter out dust, dirt and insects.
 The glass is dry set which makes for a simple, fast, clean and economical installation.

-- Using high performance glass such as glass with a low-emittance (low-E) coating is an excellent way to reduce heat buildup between the glasses and condensation.
+- Using high performance glass such as glass with a low-emittance (low-E) coating (on the #2 surface) is an excellent way to reduce heat buildup between the glasses and condensation.
 Low-E glass coatings reduce solar heat gain while retaining high visible transmittance.
 Air conditioning and heating costs will be further reduced by using high performance protective glass.